Address Database 2025

 Self-hosted street address database

-A SQLite3 database file with over 150 million U.S. and Canada address records.
+A SQLite3 database file with nearly 160 million U.S. and Canada address records.
 Indexed for fast queries, even on fairly slow hardware.

 Schema